Upfield Bike Path: Solar lighting at Fawkner Cemetery

 The section passing the Fawkner Cemetery was upgraded in February 2009 to include the world's first shared-pathway, solar lighting schema.
 Stonnington City Council introduced solar lighting on the Gardiners Creek Trail in May 2007.
-However they did not make use of a color schema as seen on the Upfield Bike path.
+However they did not make use of a colour scheme as seen on the Upfield Bike path.

 Previously the path was without lights and unfriendly to riders.
-The new array of red LED on the left and white LED on the right, creates a delineated "airport runway" style, visually stunning, lighting grid, providing up to 600 meters of visible pathway for riders, even at the darkest hours.
+The new array of red LED on the left and white LED on the right, creates a delineated "airport runway" style, visually stunning, lighting grid, providing up to 600 metres of visible pathway for riders, even at the darkest hours.
 Hazards are indicated using amber LED.

 For safety, the lights are mounted flush with the ground where they absorb more than enough energy, stored in their environmentally friendly super capacitors during daylight, to provide up to 14 hours of continuous lighting.